 A traditional design for fish passage is the hydraulic design.
 It is based on specific fish passage design criteria that reflect the migration timing, swimming ability, and behavior of selected target species.
-It is based on the premise that a structure with appropriate by drawling and distance will allow to good to give the species to give hydraulic conditions will allow target species to swim through it.
+It is based on the premise that a structure with appropriate budraulia conditions will allow target species to guing hydraulic conditions will allow target species to swim through it.